Generating Completions for Broca's Aphasic Sentences Using Large Language Models: Introduction and Background

 Broca's aphasia is an acquired language disorder typically resulting from brain injury (e.g., stroke) or brain degeneration, which impacts an individual's ability to produce spoken and written language, with comprehension remaining relatively intact \cite{thompson1995analysis, bastiaanse2012perspectives,perez2023seq2seq,declercq2024detecting}.
 Broca's aphasic spontaneous speech is characterized by several linguistic deficits such as omission of bound morphemes, function words (especially determiners), difficulty in producing verbs with complex argument structure, and impairment in complex syntactic structures \cite{Shapiro1987, Shapiro1993, thompson1995analysis,goodglass1983assessment,grodzinsky1984syntactic,SAFFRAN1989440,goodglass2001bdae,kolk2006language,ruiter2013combining}.
 Verbs with one argument tend to be relatively easier to produce than verbs with two or more arguments \cite{Shapiro1987, thompson1997patterns}.
 Content words generally tend to be preserved.

 Despite the difficulties in production, comprehension abilities in Broca's aphasia remain relatively unaffected.
-This discrepancy suggests that linguistic representations may be preserved in people with aphasia (PWA), but access to these representations is impaired \cite{Shapiro1987, SAFFRAN1989440, Shapiro1993}.
-In summary, individuals with Broca's aphasia produce highly fragmented speech, with one- to two-word utterances in more severe cases.
+This discrepancy suggests that linguistic representations may be preserved in PWA, but access to these representations is impaired \cite{Shapiro1987, SAFFRAN1989440, Shapiro1993}.
+In summary, individuals with Broca's aphasia produce highly agrammatic speech, with one- to two-word utterances in more severe cases.